 - If appropriate you could test variations in the text like Caps Lock and Emojis.

 You’re never going to know what your subscribers like until you test variations.
 What’s important is to make a note of your tests so you know what they like and can then avoid what they don’t like.

 A good email template size is 600px wide.
 This allows you to show your content clearly in your emails but not to the point but where it’s too wide to display properly on desktop or mobile.

 This means when it comes to your logo, you’ll want this to be around 200px in size so it can be present on the email but isn’t overwhelming.

-You don’t need to include Header Links in your emails (and this is definitely something you can A/B Test) but if you do include them, stick to around 3 or 4 that are relevant to your navigation or are reflected on your website.
-For example, if the main products you sell are t-shirts, dresses, and accessories, these should be used in your Header Links.
+You don’t need to include header links in your emails (and this is definitely something you can A/B Test) but if you do include them, stick to around 3 or 4 that are relevant to your navigation or are reflected on your website.

 The content of your email is where you have the most freedom to be creative.
 A general strategy most marketers use is: